Martchus/reflective-rapidjson/README.md

 #### 2. Make dependencies available

-When installing (some) of the dependencies at custom locations, it is likely neccassary to tell CMake where to find them.
+When installing (some) of the dependencies at custom locations, it is likely necessary to tell CMake where to find them.
 If you installed everything using packages provided by the system, you can skip this step of course.